davegurnell/tipi/README.md

 **Tipi is currently in early alpha.
 Everything may be subject to change.**

-**The syntax in this README is out of date.
-For more up-to-date examples, check the Tipi [compliance tests].**

 # Overview

 Tipi's syntax is based on [Mustache].
 However, its engine is a little more powerful.